riyajoshi-cloud/Javascript-Tutorial/README.md

 ## Description & Philosophy

-This 50-day mastery guide is built on the philosophy of "modest luxury"—the idea that the highest quality output comes from clean, minimal, and highly functional design.
-Just as my brand, House of Dishanta, focuses on raw, organic authenticity rather than artificial complexity, my approach to code emphasizes writing clean, understandable, and deeply structural JavaScript.
-This repository strips away the noise, leaving only the essential path from absolute beginner to competent software engineer.
+This 50-day mastery guide is built on the idea that the best learning comes from clean, simple, and highly functional structures.
+Just as I prefer a minimal and professional approach to my design projects with House of Dishanta, my approach to learning code emphasizes writing clean and understandable JavaScript.
+This repository strips away the noise, leaving only the essential path from absolute beginner to building real logic.

 ---